Enclavely/tailor-portfolio/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin/extension.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.2.0 =
+* Added - Filter for HTML attributes of default elements.
+* Added - Filter for the rendered HTML of default elements.
+* Added - Image link option to the Projects element to align with the Posts element.

+Note: This version requires Tailor version 1.7.0 (or newer).

 = 1.1.1 =
 * Added - Filter to modify the rendered HTML of the Projects element.